 The best way to get a feel for the town is to go on a heritage walk.
 Book a local for a guided walk, or head out on your own with Google Maps as your guide.
 Find historic landmarks and points of interest, and learn more about the town.

 Lunch and shopping at the port

-One of the cleanest ports in Jamaica, Falmouth’s port deserves a couple of hours’ worth of exploring.
+One of the cleanest ports in Jamaica, the historic port of Falmouth deserves a couple of hours’ worth of exploring.
 Browse the shops, find souvenirs to take home, and then take your pick of restaurants to sit down and enjoy a traditional meal.

 Optional: Martha’s Brae Bamboo Raft Trip

 Before heading back, take a 10-minute trip to Martha Brae Rafting Village.
 Here, you’ll be taken on a bamboo raft down a calm river.
 The ride is about 1 hour long, and you’ll hear the story of The Legend of the Martha Brae as you go.

 If you’re looking for more easy and relaxing places to spend the day, here are a couple of day trip options from Montego Bay.

 Boat to Booby Island

 Just a short boat trip from Negril, this is a popular spot for locals and visitors alike.
 Come here to enjoy the waters, go snorkeling, or have a lobster barbeque.
 This is probably best done with a group of locals who can show you around.

 Travel along the south coast of Jamaica to Black River, one of the country’s longest rivers.
 Visit YS Falls, swim in the natural pools, and take a river safari to see some of the natural splendor along the riverbanks.